-Anesthesia services provided by a non-network provider.
+Anesthesia services provided by a non-network provider, except as described in Surprise billing protections.

 C. Chiropractic

 Medica covers chiropractic services to diagnose and to treat conditions related to muscles, skeleton and nerves of the body.
 This includes spinal manipulations, manual muscle stimulations or other conjunctive or manipulative therapies.